nariman/wglib/README.md

 ## It's important

-Library is created for personal use and may contain bugs and strange code :)
+Library was created for my personal purposes, so it may contain some bugs and strange code :)

 ## Installation